rpraka/Futures-Visualization-Pipeline/README.md

 ## Data Processing and Visualization
 DataSaver ports the data from NT 8 very cleanly, consistently generating an accurate copy of the data with 0 missing values.
 This greatly simplifies data processing.

 **Section 1** of _Futures_Visualization_Pipeline.ipynb_ demonstrates a multi-instrument processing pipeline, where time-indexed data from the highly correlated Nasdaq (NQ) and S&P 500 (ES) Futures is merged together.
+The indicator series are aligned with their corresponding candlesticks, allowing for superimposed visualization.

-**Section 2** demonstrates processing techniques with non-time-indexed data, with chunking techniques and time-reindexing.
+**Section 2** demonstrates processing techniques with non-time-indexed data, using chunking techniques and time-reindexing since the data sampling frequency is quite high.
+It also reveals techniques for interpretable visualizations with multiple superimposed indicator series.